Mike Zimmer

 Michael Zimmer (born June 5, 1956) is an American football coach.
 He began his NFL career as a defensive assistant with the Dallas Cowboys in 1994, where he helped the team win Super Bowl XXX in January 1996.

-After stints as defensive coordinator for Atlanta (2007), Cincinnati (2008–2013), and head coach of the Minnesota Vikings (2014–2021), Zimmer returned to Dallas in 2024 as the team's defensive coordinator.
-He is respected for consistently developing top-ranked defenses and fostering strong team performance.
+After positions as defensive coordinator for the Atlanta Falcons (2007) and Cincinnati Bengals (2008–2013), and head coach of the Minnesota Vikings (2014–2021), Zimmer returned to Dallas in 2024 as the team's defensive coordinator.
+He has earned a reputation for developing top-ranked defenses and fostering strong team performance.

 Playing career

 In high school, Zimmer was a successful multi-sport athlete who earned all-conference honors in football (1972–73), baseball, and wrestling at Lockport Township High School in Lockport, Illinois.
 He enrolled at Illinois State University, majoring in physical education.
 He played quarterback in 1974, but he redshirted the following year and moved to linebacker in 1976 after breaking his thumb.
 A neck injury prematurely ended his playing career that same year.
 His college teammates were positively influenced by his constantly "up" attitude, especially during hot August pre-season double workouts.
 He backed up quarterback Bob Lopez in 1974, who later went on to set many of Illinois State's passing records.